rishabhxchoudhary/nextjs-portfolio/blogs/sorting-and-searching-cses.md

 Link: [https://cses.fi/problemset/task/1621](https://cses.fi/problemset/task/1621)

-You are given a list of \(n\) integers, and your task is to calculate the number of distinct values in the list.
+You are given a list of $n$ integers, and your task is to calculate the number of distinct values in the list.

 Solution:
 - There are several approaches to solve this problem.